biareiam/The-House-of-Books/README.md

 - Remove the DISABLE_COLLECTSTATIC variable;
 - In settings.py in gitpod set up the bucket name;
 - Create a new file called custom_storages.py:
-- Import settings from django and s3boto3 storage class from django storages;
+- Import settings from Django and s3boto3 storage class from Django storages;
-- Create a new class called static_storages that inherits from django s3boto3;
+- Create a new class called static_storages that inherits from Django s3boto3;
 - Tell the class that we want to store static files in a location from the settings that we'll define in a moment;
-- Create an exact same class but for media;
+- Create the same class but for media;
 - In settings.py and set a variable that points to the new storage classes we just created and that the location it should save static files is a folder called 'static'.
 Do the same for media files;
 - Now we need to override and explicitly set the URLs for static and media files using our custom domain and the new locations.
 - Deploy to Heroku.
 Once the deployment to Heroku is successful, if we go to S3, we can see that we have a static folder in our bucket with all our static files in it.
-Basically, what is happening now, when our project is deployed to Heroku, it will run python3 manage.py collectstatic during the build process and will search through all the apps and project folders looking for static files.
+What is happening now, is when our project is deployed to Heroku, it will run python3 manage.py collectstatic during the build process and will search through all the apps and project folders looking for static files.
 It will use the S3 custom domain setting with our custom storage classes that will tell the location where we want to save things.
 This means that when USE_AWS is set to TRUE, whenever collectstatic is run, static files will be collected into a static folder in our s3 bucket;
 - Go to S3 and create a new folder called 'media', inside this folder click 'upload', 'add files' and then select all the book cover images.

 Stripe:
 - Add all the Stripe keys to the Heroku Config Variables;
-- Create a new Stripe wehbhook endpoint using the new address: http://houseofbooks22.herokuapp.com/;
+- Create a new Stripe webhook endpoint using the new address: http://houseofbooks22.herokuapp.com/;
-- Test the webhook is working correctly by creating and test order through our new deployed site in Heroku;
+- Test the webhook is working correctly by creating and testing order through our new deployed site in Heroku;

 if you can not deploy through Heroku, it is possible to do it through Gitpod.

 #### How to run the project locally
-To clone this project from GitHub follow the instructions taken from GitHub Docs explained here:
+To clone this project from GitHub follows the instructions taken from GitHub Docs explained here:

 1. Navigate to the GitHub Repository
 2. To clone using HTTPS click the clipboard symbol under "Clone with HTTPS".
-To clone using SSH key click Use SSH then click the clipboard symbol.
+To clone using the SSH key click Use SSH then click the clipboard symbol.
 To clone using GitHub CLI select Use GitHub CLI and click the clipboard symbol.
 3. Open Git Bash
 4. Change the working directory to the location you want the cloned directory to be.
-5. Type 'git clone' and paste the url copied from step 3.
+5. Type 'git clone and paste the URL copied from step 3.
 6. Press 'enter' to create your clone.

 ### Credits
 #### Code
 - A good portion of the Django, Python and JavaScript code was developed following the Code Institute's Boutique Ado walkthrough.
 - CodeInstitute Full Stack Developer Course.
-- Code from - https://mdbootstrap.com/docs/standard/components/carousel/ - was used as inspiration for the creation of the carousel of the home page.
+- Code from - https://mdbootstrap.com/docs/standard/components/carousel/ - was used as inspiration for the creation of the carousel on the home page.
 - Code from - https://mdbootstrap.com/docs/standard/components/carousel/ - was used as inspiration to create the footer.
-- Code from https://stackoverflow.com/questions/55023534/how-to-get-10-of-the-best-seller-selling-products-in-django was used as an inpsiration to create the most sold books on the home page.
+- Code from https://stackoverflow.com/questions/55023534/how-to-get-10-of-the-best-seller-selling-products-in-django was used as an inspiration to create the most sold books on the home page.
-- Code from https://www.geeksforgeeks.org/e-commerce-website-using-django/ was used as an inpsiration to create the ecommerce site.
+- Code from https://www.geeksforgeeks.org/e-commerce-website-using-django/ was used as an inspiration to create the e-commerce site.
-- Code from https://www.educative.io/answers/what-are-built-in-error-views-in-django was used as an inpsiration to create the error pages.
+- Code from https://www.educative.io/answers/what-are-built-in-error-views-in-django was used as an inspiration to create the error pages.

 #### Content